+November 2020

-Egyptian Visit Fulfills Dream, Brings Memories I recently fulfilled a lifelong dream and accomplished an item high on my bucket list.
-I went on a tour of Egypt for two weeks and visited its famous archeological sites.
+Egyptian Visit Fulfills Dream, Brings Memories

+I recently fulfilled a lifelong dream and accomplished an item high on my bucket list.
+I went on a tour of Egypt for two weeks and visited its famous archeolog-

+On Architecture

+By ROGER COFFEY, AIA

+Chicago Art Institute.

+ical sites.
 To ex-plain my fascination with ancient Egypt, travel back with me over sixty years ago to a writing assign-ment I was given at age 12 in the 7th grade: I was asked to write a paper about the Egyptian pyramids.
 This was the same year I read my first Agatha Christie mystery book, Death on the Nile.
 These stimulated an interest in ancient Egypt which continued to grow year by year.
-My senior year in high school, in an ancient and my an ancient and medieval history class, I was exposed to even more information about this distinctive culture.
-At Oklahoma State University, the curriculum for an architectural degree included seven required semesters quired semesters of architectural history taught by a professor with a flat Arkansas monotone voice.
-He would speak in our darkened lecture hall accompanying series of 35 mm slides.
+My senior year in high school, in an ancient and medieval history class, I was exposed to even more information about this distinctive culture.
+At Oklahoma State University, the curriculum for an architectural degree included seven required semesters of architectural history taught by a professor with a flat Arkansas monotone voice.
+He would speak in our darkened lecture hall accompanying a series of 35 mm slides.
 Each civilization was discussed in detail.
 Students were expected to become familiar with the main buildings and monuments of every era.
 Many of my classmates slept through these lectures.
 When Professor Chamberlain focused on ancient Egypt I was fascinated with every slide and every word.